Section 260: Infrastructure Planning and Facilities

 C. Building Services - Maintenance Services office operates and maintains academic buildings, maintains the utility distribution system, and performs related services.
 The office also sets up special events, assembles furniture and provides heavy trucking, labor, and equipment for certain heavy moving and delivery services.
 A wide variety of skills and materials in metal working, electrical, electronics, plumbing, heating, ventilation, air-conditioning, carpentry, roofing, masonry, locksmith, painting, and glazing trades are available for departmental facilities and projects.

-D. Planning, Design and Construction performs planning and analysis for MSU IPF, maintains construction standards and master records of buildings and utilities, coordinates and inspects alteration projects, and prepares plans and specifications.
+D. Engineering and Architectural Services performs planning and analysis for MSU IPF, maintains construction standards and master records of buildings and utilities, coordinates and inspects alteration projects, and prepares plans and specifications.
 The department also reviews plans for consulting architects and engineers on capital construction projects.

 E. Landscape Services provides maintenance of the campus park including all horticultural and flowering materials, roads, sidewalks, directional traffic and informational signs and litter and debris control.
 Woody plant specimens are made available from its nursery for the planned campus.
 Site construction work and maintenance of service equipment is also provided.

 F. Power and Water operates the power plant, reservoir, and wells which provide steam, electricity, and water to the main campus.
 For information on utility capabilities, call Engineering and Architectural Services at (517) 355-3372.
 To report irregular utility conditions or utility interruptions, call IPF Dispatch at (517) 353-1760.